DxtorIsQuacked/RGB-Monke/README.md

 # RGB-Monke
-This is Ernest326 Mod but I fixed so It doesn't spam severs and works in new fall update.
+This is Ernest326 Mod but I fixed it so It doesn't spam servers and works in the new fall update.